jccifuentes21/Twootr/PLAN.md

     - h1 title
     -button 'write a new twoot' //takes the user back to the top
   - main
+    -Compose a twoot
+      -form
         -Username and logo
           -Logo of the user
           -user name
         -name
         -edit button
         -username @
-    -Compose a twoot
-      -form
         -input label
         -input
         -button
         -word counter
     -Twoot Feed
-      -Card
+      -Twoot
         -twoot header
           -logo
           -author